frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/setting-up/delete-company-transactions.md

 <!-- add-breadcrumbs -->
 # Delete Company Transactions

-**You can delete all the records associated with a company and start afresh, while keeping the other master data like Customers, Items, BOMs intact.**
+**You can delete all the transaction data like Sales Invoices, Sales Orders associated with a company and start afresh, while keeping the other master data like Customers, Items, BOMs intact.**

 Often, users setup all the master data and then create a few dummy records.
 Then they want to delete the dummy records and the company and start over again.
 This can be done in two ways: